 No mode for moist sealing, so liquids can cause closure issues.
 Questionable longevity.

-A fast 2-in-1 model with retractable handheld sealer and viewing window.
+Speedy 2-in-1 model with retractable handheld sealer and viewing window.
 Capable and user-friendly.
 Efficiently seals large quantities of food.
-Includes a pull-out drip tray that is dishwasher safe.
+Includes a pull-out drip tray that is dishwasher-safe.
 Automatically detects moisture and adjusts seal accordingly.
-Backed by a five-year limited warranty.

 Consumes lots of counter space.
 Control buttons can be confusing.